 And though parenting is much harder than math, and way more complex than math – though it’s in fact the hardest job in the world – it is also (by some horrible reality) the easiest job to get.
-Assuming you can get laid.
+Assuming you can get laid, that is.

-No wonder so many people are messed up.
+No wonder, then, so many people are messed up, fucked up.

-Because does the fact that they were able to MAKE a child qualify them to RAISE one?
+Cause does the fact that one’s able to make a child ever qualify them to raise one?

 That a boy managed to talk or push his way into the pants of the girl who would become your mother, does not make him capable of being a Father.
 That that girl was able to squeeze you out of her womb and survive, does not make her capable of being a Mother.

 That a sperm finds an egg does not change who we are.

 The people you call your parents – the ones you look up to and expect the world of, the ones you blame your problems on, and openly or secretly hate – are just two people who drunkenly, accidentally, or stupidly conceived a child when it was, likely, the last thing they should have ever done.

 Because they weren’t ready.
 Because likely they’d never be ready.